Korean Beginner 2

 This is not a prescriptive list.
 Exact course outlines are determined by the instructor to best meet the needs of the class.
 This is meant to serve as a guideline and suggest what may be covered at this level.
 It is often necessary to repeat levels in order to become completely comfortable with the skills at each stage with a different teacher and style.

-Communicative and linguistic objectives
+Communicative objectives

-• Asking and telling about quantity/counting
+• Asking and answering questions about present actions

-• Numbers and noun counters
+• Counting with numbers and counters

 • Talking about past events